The Netherlands Working Holiday Visa for Australians

 Once your application is approved, you can make an appointment to collect your residence permit (this is a pink card) in person from your nominated IND office.

-You can make an appointment at any IND office online, however note that appointments fill up quickly so you may need to wait several weeks for the next appointment.
-So, do not delay making your appointment!
+You can make an appointment at any IND office online.
+However, note that appointments fill up quickly so you may need to wait several weeks for the next appointment.
+So don’t delay making your appointment!

 As you can see, you will have to deal with a bit of bureaucracy when applying for your residence permit and arriving in the country.
 But living in the Netherlands is worth the hassle!

-In any case, visiting town halls or IND offices in The Netherlands is not generally an unpleasant experience.
-All of the officials are polite and speak English, and occasionally you’ll even be offered free tea or coffee.
+In any case, visiting town halls or IND offices in The Netherlands is generally a pleasant experience.
+Most of the officials are polite and speak English well.
+Occasionally, they might even offer you free tea or coffee.

 Arriving in The Netherlands